 A new study has extended the PCA method for RT calculations over the entire shortwave region of the spectrum.
 The region from 0.3 to 3 microns is divided into 33 spectral fields, and covers all major gas absorption regimes.

 The study, “A fast and accurate PCA based radiative transfer model ...April 12, 2016 / Written by: Aaron Gronstal

 Astronaut photograph (ISS011-E-10575) of Yellowstone Lake from orbit.
 Geothermal features such as geysers and hot springs are located in the West Thumb area.
 This is thought to be due to a relatively shallow, local magma source.

 A new interdisciplinary study evaluates microbial populations that inhabit thermal vents in Yellowstone Lake.
 Yellowstone Lake is a fresh-water system straddling a caldera, and experiences significant geothermal activity.
 Using a metagenome sequencing approach, researchers were able to study how waters from vents affected the distribution of specific microorganisms.
 Samples from the vents were obtained with a remotely operated vehicle.

 Microorganisms with a range of metabolisms were studied in conditions that varied by the composition, temperature, and pH range of thermal waters.
 Novel groups of methanogens were also identified in the study.
 The research shows that the thermal vents in Yellowstone ...

 Source: [Frontiers in Microbiology]April 10, 2016 / Written by: Aaron Gronstal

 - May 26 - Registration Deadline for 26th Goldschmidt Conference

-- May 26 - Deadline for ROSES 2016 Exoplanets Research Program
+- May 26 - Application Deadline: ROSES 2016 Exoplanets Research Program

 - May 31 - Early Registration Deadline for COSPAR 2016